xhajnal/video_bees/README.md

 `analyse('../data/Video_tracking/190822/20190822_112842909_2BEE_generated_20210503_074806_nn.csv', population_size=2, has_tracked_video=True, is_first_run=a)`

-where the first parameter is the path to the `.csv` file, the second is `population_size` (number of objects tracked in the video), flag has_tracked_video whether there is a video as a result of loopy tracking and last flag, `is_first_run`, you do not need to set as this is a part of two-run setting (see more in TWO RUNS DAVE section).
+where the first parameter is the path to the `.csv` file, the second is `population_size` (number of objects tracked in the video), flag has_tracked_video whether there is a video as a result of Loopy tracking and last flag, `is_first_run`, you do not need to set as this is a part of two-run setting (see more in TWO RUNS DAVE section).

 ### (OPTIONAL) FIXING FRAME RANGES